Richardson Olmsted Campus

 One of Buffalo’s most iconic buildings and a National Historic Landmark, the 140-year-old Richardson Olmsted Campus, has been renewed after years of neglect.
 Designed by one of America’s premier architects, Henry Hobson Richardson, in concert with the famed landscape team of Frederick Law Olmsted and Calvert Vaux, the building was completed in the late 1800s as the Buffalo State Asylum for the Insane.

-It incorporated a system of enlightened treatment for people with mental illness developed by Dr. Thomas Story Kirkbride, in part by providing pleasing surroundings.
+It incorporated a system of treatment for people with mental illness developed by Dr. Thomas Story Kirkbride in his work, On the Construction, Organization, and General Arrangements of Hospitals for the Insane with Some Remarks on Insanity and Its Treatment, known as the “Kirkbride Plan”.
+The Kirkbride Plan was the first scientific architectural response to mental health treatment.
+Nature, exercise, fresh air, and an adherence to moral treatment were all a major focuses of this style of mental health care.
 Over the years, as mental health treatment changed and resources were diverted, the buildings and grounds began a slow deterioration.

 In 2006, the Richardson Center Corporation was formed with a mandate to save the buildings and bring the Campus back to life through a State appropriation for this architectural treasure.

-Tours of the campus are offered, and can be booked through our website.
+Tours of the Campus and vacant sections are offered, and can be booked through our website.